bluerobotics/SolarSurferCommander/README.md

 # SolarSurferCommander

-Navigation planner for the [SolarSurfer](http://bluerobotics.com/) project.
+Navigation planner and command builder for the [SolarSurfer](http://bluerobotics.com/) project.

 ## Overview